carblue/acos5_gui/README.md

 If You access a repo, e.g. GitHub via [ssh](https://help.github.com/en/articles/changing-a-remotes-url#switching-remote-urls-from-https-to-ssh "https://help.github.com/en/articles/changing-a-remotes-url#switching-remote-urls-from-https-to-ssh"), it may happen, that git starts to issue Cryptoki calls which ends in accessing the card periodically: That's a strange issue with respect to `git-upload-pack`.
 Somehow I managed to stop that.<br>
 Also, don't plug-in more than 1 ACOS5 token simultaneously, or unplug or change the token while `acos5_gui` is running: `acos5_gui` is not yet designed to handle that (e.g. it memoizes the file system, assuming it's th same when resuming).<br>
 The error handling is not complete at this stage: The problem with that is: The coding isn't easily done already and massive error handling code would currently obscure where the real action takes place.
 If You encounter any such situation, please report to issues.

+TODO, to be enhanced:
+just a dub build on new hardware (3 years inactivity in the meantime 2021-2024) revealed:

+    Starting Performing "debug" build using /usr/bin/dmd for x86_64.
+    Building derelict-util 3.0.0-beta.2: building configuration [library]
+    Building pkcs11 2.40.0-alpha.4: building configuration [derelict]
+    Building tasn1:wrapper 0.0.7: building configuration [library]
+    Building acos5_gui 0.0.15+commit.2.g96878eb: building configuration [application]
+     Linking acos5_gui
+/usr/bin/ld: cannot find -lftgl: No such file or directory /usr/bin/ld: cannot find -l:libopensc.so.7: No such file or directory
+collect2: error: ld returned 1 exit status
+Error: linker exited with status 1
+       cc ... .dub/packages/iup/3.27.0-alpha.2/iup/iup/lib/posix-x86_64 -lcrypto -lssl -lftgl -liup -liupcontrols -l:libopensc.so.7 -ldl -l:libtasn1.so.6 -L/usr/lib/x86_64-linux-gnu -lphobos2 -lpthread -lm -lrt -ldl
+Error /usr/bin/dmd failed with exit code 1. user@host ...acos5_gui$

+So, the only unexpected was the missing libftgl.so from ubuntu package libftgl-dev or ???
+Explain how that relates to folder/file /home/user/Downloads/IUP_331/iup-3.31_Linux54_64_lib/ftgl/lib/Linux54_64/libftgl.so,  i.e. what to do about libftgl.so ? (and when exactly libftgl.so is needed, where comes the dependancy from?)
+The other error was expected, as there was OpenSC 0.25.1 installed with libopensc.so.11 (not libopensc.so.7) !